FelipeM1/FelipeM1/README.md

-### Hello there 👋
+### Hello there, i'm Felipe 🤘🏽

-My name is Felipe and i'm 18y old.

-- I am learnig swift be an iOS Mobile Dev.
+- 🍎 I am learnig swift be an iOS Mobile Dev.
-- studying Systems Analysis and Development at Mackenzie College.
+- 🔭 Studying Systems Analysis and Development at Mackenzie College.
-- I actualy work as a QA at Madeinweb && Mobile.
+- 💼 I actualy work as a QA at Madeinweb && Mobile.

 ##